spadaxsys-dev/SPADAXsys/README.md

 # SPHinXsys

 #### Description
-SPHinXsys (pronunciation: s'finksis) is an acronym from Smoothed Particle Hydrodynamics for industrial compleX systems.
+SPADAXsys (pronunciation: s'padaksis) is an acronym from <b>S</b>moothed PArticle <b>D</b>yn<b>A</b>mics for industrial comple<b>X</b> systems.
-It provides C++ APIs for physical accurate simulation and aims to model coupled industrial dynamic systems including fluid, solid, multi-body dynamics and beyond with SPH (smoothed particle hydrodynamics), a meshless computational method using particle discretization.
+It provides C++ APIs for physical accurate simulation and aims to model coupled industrial dynamic systems including fluid, solid, multi-body dynamics and beyond with a meshless computational method using smoothed particle discretization.
-Please check the documentation of the code at https://xiangyu-hu.github.io/SPHinXsys/

-SPHinXsys is a multi-physics, multi-resolution SPH library.
+SPADAXsys is a library for multi-physics, multi-resolution smoothed particle dynamics (SPD) simulations.
 Although it is not a standalone application itself, many examples designated for the specific type of applications are provided.

 #### Software Architecture
-SPHinXsys is cross-platform can be compiled and used in Windows, Linux and Apple systems.
+SPADAXsys is cross-platform can be compiled and used in Windows, Linux and Apple systems.

 #### Installation

-The detailed installation instructions for all platforms can be found in the pdf file /tutorials/SphinXsys.pdf.
+The detailed installation instructions for all platforms can be found in the pdf file /tutorials/SPADAXsys.pdf.

 #### Contribution